 How you restrict access will depend on whether the network you are administering is based on Active Directory (tm) or not.

-The SlideShow below gives you instructions for how to restrict access in both situations.
+The following series of images SlideShow below gives you instructions for how to restrict access in both situations.

 Grant Permission to